Artists · Current artists · Ensemble Clément Janequin · Dominique Visse

 The Ensemble also performs contemporary music and now proposes programmes ranging from Renaissance music to contemporary music.

-In 2015 the Ensemble Clément Janequin gave the first performance of its new staged show, Zanni!, a contemporary and hilarious reading of 16th Century madrigal comedies staged by Laurent Serrano and that they have performed in Saint-Omer, Marseille, as part of the "Mars en Baroque" festival, at the Théâtre de Caen, the Théâtre La Merise in Trappes near Paris and at the Conservatory Auditorium in Tourcoing.
-The Ensemble gave a concert during a seminar organised by the University of Angers and the Sorbonne Nouvelle-Paris III at the Bibliothèque Nationale de France on the theme of "Polémique en Chanson", and also took part in the Concentus Moraviae Festival in the Czech Republic, Festival du Thoronet, Château de Bournazel, Via Lattea festival in Tessin region of Switzerland, Château de Fontainebleau, Palais du Tau in Reims and the Festival Contrepoint 62 in Saint-Omer.
+In 2015 the Ensemble Clément Janequin gave the first performance of its new staged show, Zanni!, a contemporary and hilarious reading of 16th Century madrigal comedies staged by Laurent Serrano and that they have performed in Saint-Omer, Marseille, as part of the "Mars en Baroque" festival, at the Théâtre de Caen, the Théâtre La Merise in Trappes near Paris, at the Conservatory Auditorium in Tourcoing and in April 2018 at the Opéra de Montpellier.
+More recently the Ensemble has performed at the Musée de l'Armée and the Oratoire du Louvre in Paris, and also took part in the Concentus Moraviae Festival in the Czech Republic, Rougement in Switzerland, Thoronet in the South of France, Festival Baroque du Jura, in the Châteaux of Bournazel, Biron and Valençay, at the Via Lattea festival in Tessin region of Switzerland, the Château de Fontainebleau, Palais du Tau in Reims and the Palais des Papes in Avignon.

 The Ensemble’s numerous recordings of sacred and secular music of the Renaissance, mainly for harmonia mundi, have been widely acclaimed in the press and won numerous prizes and awards.
 The Ensemble's most recent recording, "Au Sainct Nau" for the Alpha label, was shortlisted for a Gramophone Award in 2015.